John Candy: Unfinished projects

 Candy was in talks to portray Ignatius J. Reilly in a now-shelved film adaptation of John Kennedy Toole's Pulitzer Prize–winning novel A Confederacy of Dunces.
 He had also expressed interest in portraying Atuk in a film adaptation of Mordecai Richler's The Incomparable Atuk and Roscoe "Fatty" Arbuckle in a biopic based on the silent film comedian's life.
 These three shelved projects have been alleged as cursed because Candy, John Belushi, Sam Kinison, and Chris Farley were each attached to all three films; they all died before they could make any of these movies.
 Candy was originally considered to play Alec Guinness' role in the remake of the 1950 film Last Holiday, with Carl Reiner directing.
-Eventually the role was played by Queen Latifah in a loose remake released in 2006.
+Eventually, the role was played by Queen Latifah in a loose remake released in 2006.
 Candy was also slated to collaborate with John Hughes again in a comedy opposite Sylvester Stallone, titled Bartholomew vs. Neff.
 Candy and Stallone were to have portrayed feuding neighbors.
 In the animated Disney film Pocahontas, the role of Redfeather the Turkey was written for him, but was subsequently cut from the film after his death.
 Stephen King reportedly wanted Candy to portray Billy Halleck in the film adaptation of his novel Thinner.

+Other ventures

+Candy, Bruce McNall, and Wayne Gretzky became co-owners of the Canadian Football League's Toronto Argonauts in 1991 whom Candy was a lifelong fan of.
+The celebrity ownership group attracted attention in Canada and the team spent a significant amount of money, even signing some highly touted National Football League prospects such as Raghib Ismail.
+The Argonauts took home the 1991 Grey Cup, beating Calgary 36–21 in the final.
+McNall's name was the only one originally etched onto the Grey Cup trophy as an owner of the team, with Candy's and Gretzky's names finally added to the trophy in 2007.

 Personal life

-Candy and his wife Rosemary Hobor had two children, Christopher Michael and Jennifer Anne.
-He was a Roman Catholic.

-Candy was a longtime resident of Brentwood, Los Angeles.
+Candy married Rosemary Hobor in 1979.
+They had two children together, Jennifer (born 1980) and Christopher (born 1984), and lived in the Brentwood neighborhood of Los Angeles for many years.

+Candy was a Catholic.
+He was open about his experiences with severe anxiety and panic attacks.